DripEmail/gurgler/README.md

 yarn add -d gurgler
 ```

+### Setup a Slack App

+How to do this is well [documented on Slack's site](https://api.slack.com/slack-apps).
+After you go through the the process the essential bit is the Slack Webhook url.

 ### Configuration

 Add a `gurgler` key to your `package.json`.
 It should look something like this: